 Spring of 2004.
-The company I was working at sent me for a business trip in Tokyo.
-Coinsidentaly, a collage classmate and a college friend’s then-boyfriend-now-husband were also sent by their employer’s their company’s headquarter in Ibaraki Prefecture.
+The company I was working at sent me for a business trip to Tokyo.
+Coincidentally, a college classmate and a college friend’s then-boyfriend-now-husband were also sent by their employer’s company’s headquarter in Ibaraki Prefecture.
 One weekend, their group planned for one day Tokyo Trip and I decided to join and meet them at the Hamamatsu train station in Tokyo.
 At that time, smartphones (or even roaming mobile phones) and social media weren’t yet that popular or readily available so we only communicated via emails (and Friendster).
 The plan was to meet at the train station at a certain time and, without any further texts messages or whatnots, we met at the exact time and place agreed upon.

-I was not aware of the itinerary but as it turned out, the route would be Asakusa, Akihabara, Shibuya, Tokyo Tower and a bar in Roppongi Hills.
+I was not aware of the itinerary but as it turned out, the route would be Asakusa, Akihabara, Shibuya, Tokyo Tower and a bar in Roppongi.
 From the train station, we walked past the very tall World Trade Center Building towards Asakusa Water Bus Station where we took the water bus headed to Asakusa.

 Tokyo Water Bus, Sumida River

 That’s one of the Tokyo water buses in 2004.
 Years later it would be replaced by more sophisticated and more futuristic-looking water crafts.

 Carlo, the college classmate, is the one on the left and the college friend’s then-boyfriend-now-husband, Ody, on the right.
 And the tallest guy in the photo below was their training leader who also acted as our tour guide.

 As it turned out, a ride on the water bus can be a sight-seeing itinerary in itself.
 You’d cruise along the Sumida River where countless modern Japan architecture are banked on the riverside.

 That’s Odaiba’s famous Rainbow Bridge on the next photo.